DATA-606-SPRING-2023-TUE/Sivaji_Data_606/Docs/final_Proposal.md

-# Draft Proposal for my Capstone project
+# Final Proposal for my Capstone project

 #  Diseases prediction that are major causes for death